Guatemala confirms warrant for presidential candidate

 Aldana was nominated by the Seed Movement party and is running second in polls.

-A spokeswoman for Guatemala’s Supreme Court said the warrant against Aldana is related to a corruption investigation involving illegal hiring.
+A spokeswoman for Guatemala’s Supreme Court said the warrant against Aldana is related to a corruption investigation.
+The warrant was issued Monday alleging a form of embezzlement, but authorities have not provided specific details of the charges.

 Aldana, 63, was Guatemala’s top prosecutor from 2014 to 2018.
 During that time, she jailed then-President Otto Perez Molina and most of his Cabinet on corruption charges.
 Perez Molina resigned in 2015.